Accumulation of days of earnings-related allowance

 We do not check the level of annual income on which your YEL insurance is based, and we do not receive direct information about changes to your YEL insurance annual income from your insurance company.
 As a member, you are therefore responsible for ensuring that your insurance level is correct.

 I am a light entrepreneur.
-Can I join the Entrepreneurs’ Fund?
+Can I join the Entrepreneur Fund?

-You can join the Entrepreneurs’ Fund if you take out a self-employed persons’ pension insurance (YEL).
-Your YEL insurance must have an annual income of at least €15 128 in 2025.
+You can join the Entrepreneur Fund if you take out a self-employed persons’ pension insurance (YEL).
+Your YEL insurance must have an annual income of at least €15 481 in 2026.

 I am both an employee and an entrepreneur.
 Can I join the Entrepreneur Fund?